Cyrano de Bergerac Versions of Reality Quotes

 (Shows the lyre to Lise, with a languid air.)

 Ragueneau’s apprentice presents him with a fanciful and frivolous creation.
-That such a whimsical shape is made out of something as light and insubstantial as pastry puff makes it even more eccentric.
+That such a whimsical shape is made out of something as light and insubstantial as a pastry puff makes it even more eccentric.

 CYRANO (To Ragueneau)